MicrosoftDocs/architecture-center/docs/reference-architectures/sap/hana-large-instances.md

 - **MSEE (Microsoft Enterprise Edge)**.
 MSEE is a connection point from a connectivity provider or your network edge through an ExpressRoute circuit.

-- **Network interface card (NIC)**.
-To enable communication with the Azure virtual network, the HANA Large Instance server provides four virtual NICs by default.
-This architecture requires one NIC for client communication with the Azure virtual machines, a second NIC for the node-to-node connectivity needed by HSR, a third NIC for HANA Large Instance storage, and a fourth for iSCSI used in high availability clustering.
+- **Network interface cards (NICs)**.
+To enable communication, the HANA Large Instance server provides four virtual NICs by default.
+This architecture requires one NIC for client communication, a second NIC for the node-to-node connectivity needed by HSR, a third NIC for HANA Large Instance storage, and a fourth for iSCSI used in high availability clustering.

 - **Network File System (NFS) storage**.
 The [NFS][nfs] server supports the network file share that provides secure data persistence for HANA Large Instance.